PlacidoFranciscoLizancosVidal/Microcysts_paper_code/README.md

 ## 4. Usage Disclaimer and Citation

-This code is intended for statistical purposes only, and no private data or fees are required.
+This code is provided as-is, intended for statistical purposes only and no private data or fees are required.
 If you use this code set in your work, please include the following reference:

 P. L. Vidal, J. de Moura, J. Novo, M. Ortega, "Robust fully-automatic multi-stage learning for the intuitive representation of MME accumulations in OCT images", The Visual Computer, 2024 (pending acceptance).